dStern98/particle-simulator/README.md

 ---

 The sweep and prune algorithm was used for broad phase collision detection, with the x-axis being the specific axis where sweep and prune is applied.
 The `utils.rs` file contains a function `read_args()` for allowing command line setting of the number of particles in the simulation.
-For example, to initiate the simulation with 20 particles, run:
+For example, to initiate the simulation with 50 particles, run:

 ```
-cargo run -- 20
+cargo run -- 50
 ```

-or run the executable directly with the `-- 20 ` argument if using the compiled binary.
+or run the executable directly with the `-- 50 ` argument if using the compiled binary.

-## Todo

----

-The current program is single-threaded.
-I intend to implement multithreading at some point in the future to make the collision detection more efficient, and allow for more particles or a higher frame rate in the simulation.